azdavis/azdavis.net/posts/en/unoriginality.md

 date: 2021-09-18
 ---

 It's okay to do things that other people have done before.
+This is true even when you're not doing the thing as well as other people.

 I don't claim to be the first one to have thought of any of the things I write about here.
 I write about the things that I do because: